bytebase/bytebase.com-old/content/changelog/bytebase-1-2-0.md

 - After setting up the schema review policy, if the SQL statement violates the error rule, Bytebase prevents SQL execution and shows error messages
   - Users can change the rule level from "Error" to "Warning"
-    - If the SQL statement violates the schema review policy, the warning message will display "Warning"
+    - If the SQL statement violates the updated schema review policy, Bytebase will run the SQL, but the warning message will display "Warning"
     - If schema review passes, Bytebase will run the SQL normally

 ## 🎄 Enhancements